5f0ne/evidence/README.md

 ```
 # The following directories will be created for each run of above command.
-# Note: Content of this directories will be deleted
+# Note: Content of this directories will be cleared for each run

 output/
         ce/